askui/askui-dev-docs/README.md

 ### Create a New Release Notes Entry

 The blog is stored under `docs/blog`.
 Every entry gets its own folder and we use the following format as a naming convention `YYYY-MM-DD`.
 This makes sorting easier.
-Inside the folder you can store images and _maximal_ one Markdown file (`.md` file extension).
+Inside the folder you can store images and _maximum_ one Markdown file (`.md` file extension).
 The Markdown file contains your **Release Note** entry.

 #### Anatomy of a Release Note File

-Every **Release Note** has a metadata header which looks like this.
+Every **Release Note** has a metadata header that looks like this.
 Choose a unique title and slug.

 ```yaml